John Scott (1970s outfielder): San Diego Padres (1974-1975)

+On October 22, 1976, the newly-created Toronto Blue Jays purchased Scott's contract from the Padres.

 Toronto Blue Jays (1977)

 Scott was the Toronto Blue Jays opening day left fielder in their first ever game on April 7, 1977, and was the first batter in team history, leading off the bottom of the first inning, as Chicago White Sox starting pitcher Ken Brett struck him out.
 He finished the game going 1 for 5 with a double.

 Used infrequently during the opening weeks of the season, often as a defensive replacement or pinch runner, Scott compiled only 27 plate appearances in the team's first 37 games.
 However, on May 20, he became the Blue Jays regular starting center fielder, a position he held through mid-July.

 On June 5, Scott hit his first career home run off Vida Blue of the Oakland Athletics.
 He hit his second, and last, two days later off the California Angels' Paul Hartzell.
 This capped a 10-game hit streak for Scott, the longest of his career.

 Over the next month (June 8 to July 11), Scott cooled off, hitting just .186 over a 27-game stretch.
-By mid-July, Scott was platooning in left field with Alvis Woods.
-Woods quickly assumed the lion's share of the playing time in left, and by September, Scott was essentially once again a pinch runner and occasional defensive replacement.
+After July 11, Bob Bailor (previously the team's regular shortstop) took over in center field, and for the rest of the season Scott was an occasional player, pinch-hitting, pinch-running, and getting the occasional start in left field spelling Alvis Woods.

 Scott ended the season appearing in 79 games with the club, batting .240 with 2 HR and 15 RBI, while finishing second on the Blue Jays with 10 stolen bases.

 On December 16, the Blue Jays traded Scott to the St. Louis Cardinals to complete an earlier deal in which they traded Pete Vuckovich to St. Louis for Victor Cruz and Tom Underwood.

 Post-major league career

-Scott would not appear in another Major League Baseball game as he spent the entire 1978 season with the Cardinals AAA affiliate, the Springfield Redbirds of the American Association.
+Scott would not appear in another Major League Baseball game as he spent the entire 1978 season with the Cardinals AAA affiliate, the Springfield Redbirds of the American Association, compiling a 12 HR / 57 RBI / .281 season.

+On October 23, 1978, the Cardinals traded Scott to the Chicago White Sox for Jim Willoughby, however, Scott would go on to play with the Yakult Swallows of Nippon Professional Baseball from 1979 to 1981.
+He hit .262 with 48 HR, 159 RBI, and 43 stolen bases over his three seasons with the Swallows.

 He ended his MLB career having played in 118 games, recording 57 hits, batting .222, with 2 HR and 15 RBI, while stealing 13 bases.

-On October 23, 1978, the Cardinals traded Scott to the Chicago White Sox for Jim Willoughby, however, Scott would go on to play with the Yakult Swallows of Nippon Professional Baseball from 1979-1981.
-He hit .262 with 48 HR, 159 RBI, and 43 stolen bases over his three seasons with the Swallows.